hiro77284/compare-pptx/README.md

 python compare-pptx.py --exportroot DIR Newslide.pptx Oldslide.pptx
 ```

 where DIR can be a relative/absolute path.
-If it contains '#DT#' string, it would be replace to the current datetime string.
+If it contains '#DT#' string, it would be replaced to the current datetime string.
 The default exportroot is './export/analyzed#DT#'.

 After checking it up, you can delete the entire working directories generated.